iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation*}
 </p>

-Similarly, this convex problem's optimal solution directly corresponds to the second local minima: $y_2^2$ for $u_2 =-\frac{y_1}{x_1}$.
+Similarly, this convex problem's optimal solution directly corresponds to the second local minima: $(y_2)^2$ for $u_2 =-y_1/x_1$.

-All seems good, except that if $u_2$ is positive, taking $w_1 = u_2$ does not lead to the same loss value in the original problem because a positive parameter will never activate the first data point.
+All seems good.
+But keep in mind we want to build an equivalent problem.
+If $u_2$ is positive, taking $w_1 = u_2$ does not lead to the same loss value in the original problem because a positive parameter will never activate the first data point.

-To make the issue even more obvious, consider this convex problem of a very similar form, where we replaced the two max by $$\cone$$:
+To make the issue obvious, consider this convex problem obtained by replacing the two $\max$ operators by $$\cone$$:

 <p>
 \begin{equation*}